pagkly/Zed/Investopedia3/Employee Stock Ownership Plan (ESOP).md

 Stock ownership plans provide packages that act as additional benefits for employees to prevent hostility and keep a specific corporate culture that company managements want to maintain.

-Other versions of employee ownership include direct-purchase programs, stock options, [restricted stock](https://www.investopedia.com/terms/r/restrictedstock.asp), phantom stock, and stock appreciation rights.
+Other versions of employee ownership include direct-purchase programs, stock options, [[restricted stock]](https://www.investopedia.com/terms/r/restrictedstock.asp), phantom stock, and stock appreciation rights.
 Direct-purchase plans let employees purchase shares of their respective companies with their personal after-tax money.
 Some countries provide special tax-qualified plans that let employees purchase company stock at discounted prices.

 ### Restricted Stock, Stock Options, and Phantom Stock

 Restricted stock gives the employees the right to receive shares as a gift or a purchased item after meeting particular restrictions, such as working for a specific period or hitting specific performance targets.
-Stock options provide employees with the opportunity to buy shares at a fixed price for a set period, while phantom stock provides [cash bonuses](https://www.investopedia.com/terms/c/cash-bonus.asp) for good employee performance.
+Stock options provide employees with the opportunity to buy shares at a fixed price for a set period, while phantom stock provides [[cash bonuses]](https://www.investopedia.com/terms/c/cash-bonus.asp) for good employee performance.

 These bonuses equate to the value of a particular number of shares.
 Stock appreciation rights give employees the right to raise the value of an assigned number of shares.
 Companies usually pay these shares in cash.